■ site map

 What is a year of life worth?
 Or years of a healthier life, not bothered by poor health and fear of dying?
 Their value seems to be low for those relatively young and healthy, skyrocketing the closer we get to life's end, or the more we're crippled with a disease.
 So we keep falling in the same trap over and over again: we don't appreciate what we have while we have plenty, and when it's lost, we realize what it really meant to us, but it is often too late.

 Let's be a little smarter at the beginning of this year.
-Stop being preoccupied with "more important" things than taking care of our health.
+Stop being preoccupied with "more important" things than taking care of your health.
 Having bigger, better TV, new car, house, or finer audio may lure you into thinking that the quality of your life is improving, but you may be neglecting the most important part of it.
-That is, how healthful it is the way you live.
+That is, how good for your health it is the way you live.

 For all that we can gather, that vital aspect of life quality keeps deteriorating.

-among American adults aged 40-74y has found no improvement in any of these five key lifestyle factors.
+among American adults aged 40-74y, has found no improvement at all.
 Four of them are actually worse now than nearly two decades ago.

 Specifically, the percent of those with unhealthy body weight (BMI over 30) increased from 28% to 36%.

 Regular physical activity decreased from 53% to 43%.